-1. When your child starts Year Five register for an Assessment Morning.
+1. When your child starts Year Five, please register for an Assessment Morning.

-3. We contact the parents of children who attend the assessments in early December.
-If we think your child is suitable for the AIM Kent programme, we discuss the tuition sessions, transport, homework and plans for 2022 and beyond, before offering them a place on an AIM Programme.
-At this stage, we may also discuss your income and any future financial plans.
+3. We look at the Assessment Morning results, and if we think children are suitable for the AIM Kent programme, we discuss the tuition sessions, transport, homework and plans for 2022 and beyond, before offering a place on an AIM Programme.
+At this stage, we may also discuss household incomes and any future financial plans.

 At Skinners' School we have worked with AIM for over two years.
 AIM is an innovative and effective charity, breaking down barriers to selective education and making an increasing number of youngsters realise that the 11+ and grammar schools are not to be feared.
 We fully support AIM's ideals and look forward to continuing to support its valuable work.